mindfiredigital/MonoDog/documentation/docs/getting-started/quick-start.md

 ```bash
 pnpm install --save-dev @mindfiredigital/monodog -w
 ```
-If the 'mindfiredigital-monodog' folder is not created in the ptoject root by the postinstall script, you can try this:
+If the 'monodog' folder is not created in the ptoject root by the postinstall script, you can try this:

 ```bash
 pnpm store prune